Images from the Massachusetts Bar Association's 2013 Mock Trial Program State Championships.

 of factors including presentation and knowledge of both the case

-competition places high school teams from 16 regions across the
+January.
+The competition places high school teams from 16 regions

-state in simulated courtroom situations where they assume the roles
+across the state in simulated courtroom situations where they

-of lawyers, defendants and witnesses in hypothetical cases.
-More
+assume the roles of lawyers, defendants and witnesses in

-than 130 teams from across the commonwealth competed in this year's
+hypothetical cases.
+More than 130 teams competed in this year's

 The Mock Trial Program is administered by the MBA, and made

-possible by the international law firm of Brown Rudnick LLP through
+possible by the international law firm of Brown Rudnick through its

 $25,000 each year to the program since 1998.